BlvckBytes/ConfigurableEmotions/README.md

       particleSize: 1

     # The particle-effect played to the receiver(s) at execution; delete section to play no effect
-    effectReceiver:
-      displayType: 'SINGLE/CLOUD/HELIX'
-      offsetType: 'FEET/EYES/ABOVE_HEAD'
-      particle: '...'
-      # These options may not be applicable to all particles
-      # Material of item-/block-crack, block-/falling-dust, etc.
-      particleMaterial: '...'
-      # Also supports RGB-notation of format 'R G B'
-      particleColor: '...'
-      # Size of redstone dust particles
-      particleSize: 1
+    effectReceiver: # Layout equals to that of effectSender

     # Deleting the keys of undesired messages will cause them to not be displayed